RIDE FAQ

 What do I receive for my entry fee?

-• T-Shirt: A limited edition 2024 UPAF Ride for The Arts t-shirt will be mailed to you with your Access Pass prior to the event.
+• T-Shirt: A limited edition 2025 UPAF Ride for The Arts t-shirt can be picked up along with your bike bib prior to the event (dates are listed above).
 T-shirts are available in many sizes which can be selected during the registration process.
 We love to see riders in their t-shirts at the event!
 We also love to see riders in costumes…

 • A unique experience!
 This is the ONLY recreational ride that travels over the Hoan bridge.
 In addition to the sweeping views of Milwaukee along the route, enjoy a one-of-a-kind arts experience at UPAF Fest, at the Henry Maier Festival Ground, with performances, giveaways, food, beverages and MORE!